Equity Financing: How to Qualify For and Use Funding

 Equity Financing Definition:

-Equity financing is a popular way for entrepreneurs to obtain capital without taking on debt.
-In this form of financing, the business owner sells shares of their company in exchange for financial compensation.
+Equity financing is a popular way for entrepreneurs to raise money without taking on debt.
+In this form of financing, the business owner sells shares of their company to equity investors in exchange for financial compensation.

 It sounds simple enough but obtaining equity financing is a big decision that’ll affect your business in the short and long term.
-Prior to exploring equity investments, its crucial to fully understand the process of obtaining equity financing and its potential benefits and downsides for different types of businesses.
+Prior to exploring equity investments, its crucial to fully understand the process of obtaining this financing source, and the pros and cons that might affect your business.

 How to Obtain Equity Financing:

-When it comes to obtaining equity financing, you may go to one (or more) of several sources.
-These sources of equity financing include:
+When it comes to pursuing this type of financing, you may go to one (or more) of several sources.
+Common types of equity financing include: